retaildevcrews/argo-labs/flux-without-flamingo/readme.md

-# Lab: Flamingo
+# Lab: Argo With Flux Without Flamingo

 ## Introduction

-This lab will walk you through using flamingo subsystem for argo.
+This lab will walk you through using Argo and deploying a Flux HelmRelease to a destination cluster.
 The goal of this lab is to demonstrate:

-Usage of Flamingo Subsystem for ArgoCD
+Usage of ArgoCD in conjunction with Flux

 During the lab you will:

 1. Set up 2 k3d clusters - management cluster, and a workload clusters
-2. Set up ArgoCD with Flamingo
+2. Set up ArgoCD on a management cluster and Flux on Destination CLuster
 3. Deploy sample applications

 ## Prerequisites (If Running in Codespaces the prerequisites should be installed already in environment)